MionKit/mion/README.md

 Contributors and maintainers are welcome 👍

-Mion's philosophy is simplicity, so we don't want to add many features or abstractions, as an open source project we want to keep tha features we have to maintain to a minimum, that said contributions to mion are encouraged!
+Mion's philosophy is simplicity, so we don't want to add many features!
+As an small open source project we want to keep it simple and keep features to maintain at a minimum, that said contributions to mion are encouraged!
 Please open issues and submit pull requests for any improvements or bug fixes.

 The project is organized as a monorepo using npm workspaces, NX, and Lerna.
 Each package within the monorepo is compiled and tested individually using TypeScript and Jest.